wanghaisheng/responsive-landing-page-starter/content/blog/en/sms-notifications-browser-with-angular-node-ably-dr.md

 Your Express server (localhost:3000) now has a ngrok URL ([https://3be084f6.ngrok.io](https://3be084f6.ngrok.io "ngrok instance")), that can be used as a public Webhook endpoint during this tutorial.

-### Setting the Webhook Endpoint with Nexmo
+### Setting the Webhook Endpoint with Vonage

-For the Nexmo dashboard to recognise the URL as a Webhook endpoint, it has to return a 200 OK status code, so make sure your server is running.
+For the Vonage dashboard to recognise the URL as a Webhook endpoint, it has to return a 200 OK status code, so make sure your server is running.
 If it's not, you can go to the root of the code you downloaded from Github, and use the terminal to run it:

 ```bash
 $ npm run server
 ```

-Sign into your Nexmo account and go to [your Numbers](https://dashboard.nexmo.com/your-numbers "your Nexmo numbers").
+Sign into your Vonage account and go to [your Numbers](https://dashboard.nexmo.com/your-numbers "your Nexmo numbers").
 From the Manage section of your number, go ahead and click Edit.
 In the modal that appears we'll set the Webhook we just created.
 In the SMS section, input the ngrok URL with the inbound route ([https://3be084f6.ngrok.io/inbound](https://3be084f6.ngrok.io/inbound "inbound ngrok route")) in the "Webhook URL" field.

 ![set webhook](https://www.nexmo.com/wp-content/uploads/2018/07/set-webhook.png#no-border)